CUC-Chen/CUC-Chen.github.io/_pages/about.md

 I am an undergraduate student at the School of Information and Communication Engineering, Communication University of China, and a member of the Multimedia Intelligent Processing Group (MIPG).
 My academic interests lie in computer vision, and I am currently focused on research in deep generative models.

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 Honored that my first research paper, "Exploring Kolmogorov-Arnold networks for realistic image sharpness assessment," has been accepted to ICASSP 2025.
+- *2024.12*: &nbsp;🎉🎉 Honored that my first research paper, "Exploring Kolmogorov-Arnold networks for realistic image sharpness assessment", has been accepted to ICASSP 2025.

 # 📝 Publications